 Reading/Language Arts Proficiency

-Reynolds Middle School's student population of 1,409 students has grown by 24% over five school years.
+Reynolds Middle School's student population of 903 students has declined by 20% over five school years.

-The teacher population of 87 teachers has grown by 12% over five school years.
+The teacher population of 73 teachers has declined by 5% over five school years.

 Total Classroom Teachers